 How to Be More Empathetic in Conversations

-Empathy typically isn’t a trait that springs to mind when you think of professional relationships.
-But Gail Gross, Ph.D., a family, relationship and child development expert and the host of the PBS radio show Let’s Talk, says empathy is the most important characteristic for relationships, whether at work or with family members or friends.
+Empathy typically isn’t a trait that springs to mind when you think of what goes into building professional relationships.
+But Gail Gross, Ph.D., a family, relationship and child development expert, says empathy is the most important characteristic for relationships, whether at work or with family and friends.

 “If you can put yourself in the other person’s shoes, even if you don’t agree, then you can often see the issue from their perspective.
 This will then open the door for collaboration and communication,” Gross says.
 “If you are busy defending yourself, then you can’t hear what the other person has to say.”